-All interested Mill Operator I's will be given the opportunity, in accordance with Article 22 sub section 22.01, to be trained in the Mill Operator II and Mill Operator III competency areas.
+(a) All interested MSU I operators will be given the opportunity, in accordance with Article 22 sub section 22.01, to be trained to the MSU II level.

-All interested Mill Operator II's will be given the opportunity, in accordance with Article 22 sub section 22.01, to be trained in the Mill Operator III competency areas.

-- (c) Employees, who have completed the requirements for the Mill Operator I level, will be eligible to apply to be trained as a Leach Plant Operator or Cyclone Operator II. - Leach Plant Operators or Cyclone Operator II's will return to the Mill Operations Line of Progression at the Mill Operator I or II level depending upon their qualification and upon the level of the vacancy. - 22.19 The Company may apply a training rate to a trainee on any job only during the time when another employee, other than the trainee, is on the job, provided the training rate applied is the higher of: - i) the hourly rate of the job which they currently holds on a full time basis, or - ii) the hourly rate of the job they would have been performing that shift had they not been assigned to training.
+- (b) All interested Utilitypersons will be given the opportunity, in accordance with Article 22 sub section 22.01, to be trained in the Mill Operator I and II competency areas. - All interested Mill Operator I's will be given the opportunity, in accordance with Article 22 sub section 22.01, to be trained in the Mill Operator II and Mill Operator III competency areas. - All interested Mill Operator II's will be given the opportunity, in accordance with Article 22 sub section 22.01, to be trained in the Mill Operator III competency areas. - (c) Employees, who have completed the requirements for the Mill Operator I level, will be eligible to apply to be trained as a Leach Plant Operator or Cyclone Operator II. - Leach Plant Operators or Cyclone Operator II's will return to the Mill Operations Line of Progression at the Mill Operator I, II or III level depending upon their qualification and upon the level of the vacancy. - 22.19 The Company may apply a training rate to a trainee on any job only during the time when another employee, other than the trainee, is on the job, provided the training rate applied is the higher of: - i) the hourly rate of the job which they currently holds on a full time basis, or - ii) the hourly rate of the job they would have been performing that shift had they not been assigned to training.